MMuessen/VastData_Interview/README.md

 ***The Solution*** - wrote a simple PowerCLI tool which would allow me to build an array of VMs to target by selecting different strings within a vmware folder and adding them to one large array until user input is complete.
 The tool then had a doWork function which I could use to either make changes to the vmware infrastructure (such as changing a NIC) or I could even execute scripts in the guest OS to make configurations to the clients.
 I could use nested powershell scripts for windows and bash scripts for linux.

 ***The Code*** - The code was written in powershell (PowerCLI) and used nested Powershell scripts for windows guest os configurations and changes and nested bash scripts for linux guest os configurations.
+You will see a few examples commented out in the doWork function of differnt ways I used this tool.

 ### [Here is the Code](https://github.com/MMuessen/VastData_Interview/blob/main/PowerCLI_VMArrayLoop_Tool.ps1)